Freelancing. Is it worth it?

-It’s an interesting question – one which I was asked by a candidate the other day- how permanent is well permanent?
+It’s an interesting question – how permanent is well permanent?

 The days of a job for life have mostly long gone – most people will change job every 3 to 4 years for a number of reason including- money, job title, responsibilities and just to have a change of scenery.
-We even expect to see people regularly change jobs on their CV, unless you are working in a highly trained field (e.g medicine, archeology etc.).
-In the past I have overheard many a recruiter saying that if you’re in a business for too long then you become ‘institutionalised’ and getting out of that sector or company can be almost impossible.
+We even expect to see people regularly change jobs on their CV, unless you are working in a highly trained field (e.g medicine, archaeology etc.).
+It’s a common perception that if you’re in a business for long you might become ‘institutionalised’ and after a number of years you might find that changing sector or employer can be almost impossible.